Hayfever: Springs unwelcome sidekick

-Hayfever is a common term referring to allergic rhinitis.
-It is an allergic reaction to allergens or triggers when breathed in via the nose, causing an immune response and the nasal passages to become swollen and inflamed.
+Hay fever is a common term referring to allergic rhinitis.
+It is an allergic reaction to allergens or triggers when breathed in via the nose, causing an immune response causing the nasal passages to become swollen and inflamed.

-For some people they can have this problem all year round, which means the trigger is more likely to be dust mites, animal dander shed from animal skin or hair, or mould spores.
-However, many people can experience worsened hayfever symptoms at certain periods of the year, especially during Spring when plants tend to pollinate.
+For some people they can have this problem all year round, which means the trigger is more likely to be dust mites, animal dander (shed from animal skin or hair), or mould spores.
+However, many people experience worsened hay fever symptoms at certain periods of the year, especially during Spring when plants tend to pollinate.

 The most troublesome pollens tend to be airborne pollens produced by Northern Hemisphere grasses, trees and flowering weed species, according to the Australasian Society of Clinical Immunology and Allergy (ASCIA).

-Hayfever affects approximately 1 in 5 Australians, both adults and children.
+Hay fever affects approximately 1 in 5 Australians, both adults and children.
 It is shown that it is more likely to occur if there is a family history of atopic allergies, particularly asthma or even eczema.
-In fact, hayfever occurs in 75-80 percent of people that suffer from asthma, while 20-30 percent of hayfever sufferers are subsequently found to have asthma.
-The airborne allergens can cause allergic reactions to not only the nasal passages, but also in the lungs (asthma) and eyes (allergic conjunctivitis).
+In fact, hay fever occurs in 75-80 percent of people that suffer from asthma.
+Airborne allergens can cause allergic reactions not only in the nasal passages, but also in the lungs (asthma) and eyes (allergic conjunctivitis).

-The symptoms of hayfever vary from person to person.
-Frequency and severity of these symptoms could range from mild (minimal symptoms with sleep and daily activities) to moderate or severe (abnormal sleep and impairment of work or school).
+The symptoms of hay fever vary from person to person.
+Frequency and severity of these symptoms can range from mild (minimal symptoms with little impact on sleep and daily activities) to moderate or severe (abnormal sleep and impairment of work or school).

 Common symptoms include:

 - Poor concentration